-Two public meetings and other input opportunities held during the summer of 2022 enabled Windham residents, property owners and other interested participants to learn about the planning process and purpose and provide feedback on the vision statement, goals and village boundary.
-Direct mailings, news releases, website postings, social media, email and word-of-mouth were used to publicize the meetings and input opportunities.
-Posters were placed at Renee's Roadhouse, a bar and restaurant located in Windham and the location of both community input meetings.
-Meeting overviews are provided below, and detailed notes are available in Appendix B. In addition, several residents contributed input by phone, email or in-person.
-In fall 2022, the draft plan will be heard at public hearings by the Planning and Zoning Commission and the Board of Supervisors and considered for adoption.
+Two public meetings and other input opportunities held during summer and fall 2022 enabled Windham residents, property owners, and other interested participants to learn about the planning process and purpose and provide feedback on the vision statement, goals, and village boundary.
+Direct mailings, news releases, website postings, social media, email, and word-of-mouth were used to publicize the meetings and input opportunities.
+Posters about the community input meetings were placed at Renee's Roadhouse, a bar and restaurant located in Windham and the location of both meetings.
+Meeting overviews are provided below, and detailed notes are available in Appendix B. Residents contributed input by phone, email, or in-person after the meetings and during the review of the First Draft (dated Sept.
+20, 2022) and the Public Hearing Draft (dated Oct.
+24, 2022) when drafts were sent directly to area residents and property owners and made available to the public online and at the PDS office.
+In November and December 2022, and March 2023, the draft plan was heard at public hearings by the Planning and Zoning Commission and the Board of Supervisors and considered for adoption.
+Summaries of these public hearings are provided in Appendix B.